Skip to main content

 Please contact the Conservation Team Leader in the USDA Service Center nearest the location of your property.

-Idaho EQIP Program Manager:
+Idaho EQIP Program Managers:

 Lindsay Markegard, State EQIP Program Manager